Bridget Maddison CBT

 2006 Joined Primary Care Mental Health Service in Worcestershire as a Gateway Worker.
 This involved, mental health reviews, using CBT approach interventions or signposting for other Services).

 With a growing interest in developing my therapy skills I completed the Postgraduate Diploma in CBT at the University of Birmingham in 2008-10.
-I am now in my 8th year as an Accredited member of the BABCP (British Association for Cognitive and Behavioural Psychotherapists).
-I continue to work with adults from 16 upwards within the NHS and privately.

 - In my NHS role I have been responsible for developing and facilitating a County Wide Acceptance and Commitment Therapy Group Therapy Programme.
 This has enabled me to share my passion and enthusiasm for this '3rd wave' CBT model with a large number of people.